hashicorp/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 $ terraform import aws_route53_record.myrecord Z4KAPRWWNC7JR_dev_NS_dev
 ```

-If the record is a bare domain the record name can be ommited:
+If the record is a bare domain the record name can be omitted:

 ```
 $ terraform import aws_route53_record.myrecord Z4KAPRWWNC7JR__NS